gongas123lol/OCR-Web-App-1/README.md

 # Optical Character recognition
 This is a simple OCR Web App using tesseract, an open source OCR engine.
 <br>
-In this app it was used the pyton library: pytesseract
+In this app, it was used the "pytesseract" pyton library to handle the text recognition.
 <br>
 <br>
 Contains: